durgaprsd04/openCV/README.md

 * <pre> sudo apt-get update </pre>
 * <pre> sudo bash installation.sh</pre>

+## For Ubuntu 14.10 users.
+There is chance that you might get a build error regarding CODEC_ID.
+You can install opencv libraries by typing.
+* <pre> sudo apt-get install libopencv-dev </pre>
+* <pre> sudo apt-get install opencv-* <pre> (just to be sure.
+Don't attempt this if installation size is too high).
+The rest is same as that mentioned in Sample Program session.

 ##Sample Program
 There is also a sample program with it, located in the test directory.
 Copy the